jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Object Class {#bgpsec_router_cert_object_class}

-The BGPSec Router Certificate object class can contain the following members:
+The BGPSec router certificate object class can contain the following members:

 * "objectClassName" -- the string "rpki1_bgpsec_router_cert"
 * "handle" -- see (#common_data_members)
-* "serialNumber" -- a string representing the unique identifier for a certificate ([@!RFC6487, section 4])
+* "serialNumber" -- a string representing the unique identifier for the certificate ([@!RFC6487, section 4])
-* "issuer" -- a string representing the Certificate Authority (CA) that issued the certificate ([@!RFC6487, section 4])
+* "issuer" -- a string representing the CA that issued the certificate ([@!RFC6487, section 4])
 * "signatureAlgorithm" -- a string representing the algorithm used by the CA to sign the certificate ([@!RFC6487, section 4])
 * "subject" -- a string representing the identity of the router ([@!RFC8209, section 3.1.1])